 Best Places to Watch Storms on Olympic Coast

 Kalaloch was voted as one of the top locations in Western Washington to watch storms, by viewers of King 5 TV in Seattle for two years in a row.
 The lodge is high on a bluff so you have a great view and you’re above the crashing waves.
 Get a cup of hot clam chowder from the restaurant and relax in front of a window for the entertainment of the day. (thekalalochlodge.com)

 The Quileute Oceanside Resort, completely surrounded by Olympic National Park, is in La Push right on First Beach.
 Get a deluxe cabin with a jetted tub next to a large window overlooking the beach.
 You can soak in a steamy bath while watching the drama.
 If you’re brave, don your wetsuit and venture out of your room just steps to the beach to experience the battering. (quileuteoceanside.com)

 Cape Flattery is the northwestern-most point in the contiguous United States so it goes without saying that the Pacific can be relentless against this rocky point.
 Take the Cape Flattery Trail near the tiny town of Neah Bay to several overlooks at the cliffs.
 Note that the trail is sometimes flooded in places so be prepared with your boots and gaiters.
-You need a Makah Recreation Permit to access the trailhead and parking lot. (makah.com/activities/cape-flattery-trail/)
+You need a Makah Recreation Permit to access the trailhead and parking lot.
+Purchase the permit for a small fee at many places in town. (makah.com/activities/cape-flattery-trail/)

 Need an Olympic National Park map?
 Buy the National Geographic Trails Illustrated Olympic National Park map at REI.com.
 The map includes clearly marked trails and points of interest such as scenic views, campgrounds, trailheads, boat launches, picnic sites, ranger stations and more printed on waterproof, tear-resistant material.